March 11, 2026 (3mo ago)

 Multi-model comparison — A/B test models by sending identical requests to different providers and comparing quality vs cost vs latency.

-The gateway overhead is under 10ms — including authentication, request translation, and response normalization.
-The bottleneck is always the upstream provider (typically 200-2000ms), not the proxy.
+The Temps AI Gateway adds under 10ms overhead — including authentication, request translation, and response normalization.
+The bottleneck is always the upstream provider (typically 200–2000ms), never the proxy.

 Yes.
-Use the x-provider-api-key header to pass your key per-request.
+Use the X-Provider-Api-Key header to pass your key per-request (BYOK mode).
 It's used for that request only and never stored.
-This is called BYOK (Bring Your Own Key).
+System-configured keys are encrypted with AES-256-GCM.

 The AI Gateway is included in Temps at no extra charge.
-You pay your provider API costs directly (OpenAI, Anthropic, etc.) and Temps adds zero markup.
-If you're on Temps Cloud, it's included in your $6/mo plan.
+You pay your provider API costs directly (OpenAI, Anthropic, etc.) — Temps adds zero markup.
+On Temps Cloud, it's included in the ~$6/mo plan.
+Self-hosting is free under the Apache 2.0 license.

 Yes.
-If you instrument your app with OpenTelemetry GenAI semantic conventions, the AI Activity tab shows full conversation threads — system prompts, user messages, assistant responses, tool calls, and thinking blocks.
+Instrument your app with OpenTelemetry GenAI semantic conventions and the AI Activity tab shows full conversation threads — system prompts, user messages, assistant responses, tool calls, and thinking blocks.

 The AI Gateway ships with the latest Temps release.
-If you're already running Temps, update to the latest version and configure your provider keys.
+If you're already running Temps, update to the latest version and configure your provider keys in the dashboard.

 If you're new to Temps, get started in under 5 minutes: